 In 2015, Mike was awarded Grower of the Year by the Napa Grape Growers Association.

-We tried the 2005 vintage.
-It received 20 months in French Oak and then another year in bottle before released.
-The nose is well layered with notes of vanilla, toffee along with raspberry.
+The 2005 Burly Cabernet Sauvignon received 20 months in French oak and then another year in bottle before released.
+The nose is well layered with notes of vanilla and toffee along with raspberry.
 The palate is juicy rich and concentrated.
-This is not a huge tannic wine, although with good structure and acidity it will age well.
+This is not a robust overly tannic wine in its youth and never well be, although with good structure and acidity it will age well.
 The mouth feel is soft and smooth with just a hint of vanilla, a forest floor earthiness and lots of black fruit.
 Delicate but structured tannins anchor the extended finish.
-All in all, it is a very nice wine that shows extremely well.
+This is a beautiful wine showing extremely well at the time of our tasting.